 The Estimate Overview

-The Estimate Overview is the first section at the top of the Estimate Sub-Tab, this is where we summarise our profit adjustments, and finalise our overall project pricing to send to a client.
+The Estimate Overview is the first section at the top of the Estimate Sub-Tab.
+This is where we summarise our profit adjustments, view our overall project pricing and see whether our estimate has been accepted by the client.
 We'll go through this section in detail shortly.

 The Estimate Version